 For all existing licences, trading or sub-licensing is absolutely not permitted.
-However, a recent regulation on mobile broadband business published by the NCC on 8 May 2013 allows the transfer usage right to awarded frequency among the licensed mobile broadband operators subject to Article 48 of the Telecommunications Act and the NCC's approval.
-Application of bid winners or operators for the assignment of frequency usage rights will not be granted in any of the following circumstances:
+However, NCC initiated its first attempt by enacting the regulation on mobile broadband business in May 2013 which would allow the transfer usage right to awarded frequency among the licensed mobile broadband operators, subject to Article 48 of the Telecommunications Act and the NCC's approval.
+For example, the application of bid winners or operators for the assignment of frequency usage rights will not be granted in any of the following circumstances:

-- The bandwidth as assigned is not in 5MHz multiples for uplink and downlink. - The remaining bandwidth of the assignor falls below 10MHz for uplink and downlink. - The total bandwidth of the assignee after the assignment exceeds one third of the total mobile broadband business bandwidth. - The total 700MHz and 900MHz bandwidth of the assignee after the assignment exceeds one third of the total 700MHz and 900MHz bandwidth of mobile broadband business.
+The bandwidth as assigned is not in 5MHz multiples for uplink and downlink.

+- The remaining bandwidth of the assignor falls below 10MHz for uplink and downlink. - The total bandwidth of the assignee after the assignment exceeds one third of the total mobile broadband business bandwidth. - The total 700MHz and 900MHz bandwidth of the assignee after the assignment exceeds one third of the total 700MHz and 900MHz bandwidth of mobile broadband business.